LuxDL/Lux.jl/docs/src/manual/preferences.md

 ## Nested Automatic Differentiation

-1. `DisableAutomaticNestedADSwitching` - Set this to `true` to disable automatic switching of backends for nested automatic differentiation.
+1. `automatic_nested_ad_switching` - Set this to `true` to disable automatic switching of backends for nested automatic differentiation.
 See the manual section on [nested automatic differentiation](@ref nested_autodiff) for more details.

 ## GPU-Aware MPI Support

-1. `LuxDistributedMPICUDAAware` - Set this to `true` if your MPI build is CUDA aware.
+1. `cuda_aware_mpi` - Set this to `true` if your MPI build is CUDA aware.
-2. `LuxDistributedMPIROCMAware` - Set this to `true` if your MPI build is ROCM aware.
+2. `rocm_aware_mpi` - Set this to `true` if your MPI build is ROCM aware.

+## GPU Backend Selection

+1. `gpu_backend` - Set this to bypass the automatic backend selection and use a specific gpu backend.
+Valid options are "cuda", "rocm", "metal", and "oneapi".
+This preference needs to be set for `LuxDeviceUtils` package.
+It is recommended to use [`LuxDeviceUtils.gpu_backend!`](@ref) to set this preference.